PAntoine/vimgitlog/README.md

 Issues
 ------

+- Following bugs are known, and there fixes that will be released when they are tested.
+One is new (the missing dot files) but the rest are old, and only became known when testing the new features.
+Fixes have been done but are tied up with the code to speed up the full walk, which is blocking the main new feature (the reason for all this work).
+Sorry for any problems caused with the current change sets.

+- KNOWN BUG: If object type is different repo vs local does not add two items.
+- KNOWN BUG: Local dot files are missing.
+- KNOWN BUG: Empty directories now get a rubbish file added.
+- KNOWN BUG: Toggle resets branch state.

 - There is a minor problem with GitLog getting confused when diff's on different files are done one after another.
 I would simply suggest pulling down GitLog and then either opening another file, or toggle the